 Keto Sugar Cookies

-I mean, is there really a "time of year"?
-These cookies are perfect year round for any occasion, truly!
+It’s that time of year again for keto sugar cookies.
+I mean, is there really a single time of year?
+These cookies are perfect year-round for any occasion, truly!

-I had SO many ideas for toppings, but I had to settle on 4, otherwise, this post would have gotten too long.
+I had so many ideas for toppings, but I had to settle on 4, otherwise, this post would have gotten too long.

-But I hope you know that pretty much any topping you can fancy will do beautifully on top of these lovely keto cookies.
+But I hope you know that pretty much any topping you fancy will do beautifully on top of these lovely keto cookies.

 Can I Roll Out The Dough?

-Having said that, I'm pretty sure you could.
+I have not tried this.
+Having said that, I’m pretty sure you could.
 The dough consistency should allow it.

 You do not want to roll these thin though.
-Keep them nice and thick, use a cookie cutter and have some fun!
+Keep them nice and thick, use a cookie cutter, and have some fun!

 Toppings For Keto Sugar Cookies